The following article uses options that are available starting with the Architect edition and project type.

 After you select what installer you want to repackage, you can begin configuring the operation.

-The Options tab lets you choose actions and configurations for the repackaging operation.
-For more information about this tab see this page.
+The Options tab enables you to customize the repackaging operation's actions and parameters.
+Find out more about this by visiting this page.

-There are a few options that are checked by default, but for this tutorial, we also check "Generate .bat file with settings from this session," which creates a .bat file for automation in future repackaging operations.
+There are a few choices that are enabled by default, but we additionally check "Generate.bat file with settings from this session" for this lesson, which generates a .bat file for future repackaging operations automation.

 Select/configure a virtual machine profile by pressing on the down arrow on the "Start in VM" button and selecting "Edit Virtual Machine profiles."